gurditsingh/hydeout/_posts/test.md

 ```

 ## 4. MapSide Join
-To handle skewness in join one option is perform mapSide Join. but the constraint is in advance we know the skewed keys.
+To handle skewness in join one option is perform mapSide Join. but the constraint is in advance we know the skewed keys and skewed data will be

  - First we need to filter out the skewed keys from both the data frames which will be joined later.
- - Next we need to broadcast the filtered data fra
+ - Next we need to broadcast the filtered data frames which having skewed keys.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5OTQxNDQ5OSwtMTg4ODg4MTgyMCwxOT
+eyJoaXN0b3J5IjpbLTczNjk0NjAwMCwtMTg4ODg4MTgyMCwxOT
 YwNTMzNDc3LC04MTc3ODkwMiwtMTgxMjIzOTM3MywyNDg1MDE1
 NTUsLTg4OTM1MDc4MywyMDYyMzM4NTQwLDg0MzQ5NTg1MCwtMT
 E3MzYyMzYxNCwtMTAyNzMyMTgwNywxMjM0Mjg0NDEyLDE1MTU0